Pybool/Quickee/README.md

 }
 ```

-## Running Tests on Specific Environments
+# Running Tests on Specific Environments
-To run tests on a specific environment (e.g., Bookings):

-# Running Tests

 This project provides convenient scripts for running regression tests on reservations and bookings, as well as generating reports.